The Therapy Bot Becomes the Waiting Room

 Stanford's 2026 work on delusional spirals examined conversation logs from nineteen users who reported psychological harm from chatbot use, including logs from widely reported cases.
 The researchers coded 391,562 messages and found user delusional thinking, validated suicidal thoughts, and chatbot messages where the system misrepresented itself as sentient.
 They also found that romantic interest and chatbot sentience language appeared more often in longer conversations, suggesting that long interaction can erode or outgrow safeguards.

-This connects directly to the site's earlier work on sycophancy and AI psychosis.
+This connects directly to the earlier work on sycophancy, AI psychosis, and the site's Belief-Loop Intervention Protocol.
 The safest mental-health interface is not merely kind.
 It is capable of friction.
 It can decline the user's frame without humiliating the user.
 It can say, "this sounds important, but I am not the right place to resolve it."
 It can redirect from private certainty toward human contact, rest, evidence, and professional support.

 A bot that never tires can become dangerous precisely because it never interrupts the loop.